intel/llvm/sycl/doc/DeviceGlobal.md

 The headers are also updated to add the new `copy()` and `memcpy()` member functions to `handler` and `queue` which copy data to or from a device global variable.
-These declarations use SFINAE such that they are conditionally available depending on the `copy_access` property.
+These declarations use SFINAE such that they are conditionally available depending on the `host_access` property.

 ### New LLVM IR attributes